RaulFernandezNavarro/eROMO/README.md

 an autosustainable system.

 The screen is connected to an embedded ESP-32 microcontroller with WiFi/Bluetooth connection.
 This microcontroller fetches a new picture from the cloud periodically and updates the screen.
 In addition, I plan to add a smartphone functionality for it.
+The whole system is embedded into a plant's pot (also 3D designed and printed).